Man working in front of a laptop with a pen and documents

 As a practical expedient, a reporting entity may consider an asset for which less than 50% of the original principal relies on sale or refinancing to meet the meaningful criteria.
 In applying this practical expedient, only contractual cash flows of the non-financial assets may be considered.

-• Residential Mortgage-Backed Securities
+• Residential Mortgage-backed Securities (RMBSs)

-• Commercial Mortgage-Backed Securities
+• Commercial Mortgage-backed Securities (CMBSs)

-• Collateral Loan Obligations
+• Collateral Loan Obligations (CLOs)

-• Other Asset-Backed Security Financial Instruments
+• Other Asset-backed Security Financial Instruments

-Understanding the Impact to Your Insurance Company
+Understanding the Impact of NAIC Bond Project Guidance on Your Insurance Company

 Based on the guidance released thus far, these initial changes will mainly impact annual statement schedules, coupled with a transitionary disclosure required only to file for the first quarter of 2025.
 As your insurance company undergoes its reporting procedures, pay close attention to the following updates: